tannyo/lang-auto-redirect.js/README.md

 If you want your directories to include dashes as "es-us", change `removeDashes` to `false`.

     removeDashes: false,

+If you use links with an hreflang attribute, you can use whatever directory structure you want to implement, since it is the href attribute of the link that determines the location of the page.

 ## Manually Set the Language